nedovolnyy/TicketManagement/README.md

 # Task-5

 ## How many items from requirements was completed?
-    - Feature flags?
     - Part of refactoring
-    - Switcher for presintation layers(into appsettings.json)

 ## Possible Drawbacks/Concerns (What should reviewers look out for?)
 *